adalfarus/dancer/README.md

     start(App, parser)  # Here we pass the App class and the parser (optional) dancer will always add logging-level to the parser.
 ````

+### Hybrid Example, a bit of TUI and a bit of GUI

+You can look at this example in more detail at: https://github.com/adalfarus/unicode-writer

 ### GUI Example (Qt)

 This shows how to structure a GUI app using `DefaultAppGUIQt`.
 Unlike the TUI example, this version makes full use of file-based settings, asset management, extension loading, and more.
 It is meant for apps with interactive UIs, not simple CLI or server tools.